ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+1860 when the grave of Roger was
+opened, and not a fragment of his re­
+mains could be found.
+The root of an
+adjacent apple tree has been pushed
 downward in a sloping direction and
 nearly straight course toward the precise
 spot that had been occupied by the skull